ChatFAQ/ChatFAQ/doc/source/modules/sdk/concepts.rst

 An FSM (Finite State Machine) definition consists of two types of blocks: States and Transitions.

 - :underline:`States`: A state in an FSM is a node that represents a specific condition.
 When a node is reached, its associated **events** are triggered.
-These events are executed on the demand of the ChatFAQ's Back-end server as Remote Procedure Calls (RPC).
+These events are executed on the demand of the ChatFAQ back-end server as Remote Procedure Calls (RPC).

 - :underline:`Transitions`: Transitions define the **conditions** needed to move from one state to another.
-These conditions are executed on the demand of the ChatFAQ's Back-end server as Remote Procedure Calls (RPC).
+These conditions are executed on the demand of the ChatFAQ back-end server as Remote Procedure Calls (RPC).

-Both **events** and **conditions** are functionality that is executed on demand by the ChatFAQ's Back-end server as RPCs.
+Both **events** and **conditions** are functionality that is executed on demand by the ChatFAQ back-end server as RPCs.
 An RPC is a function that is executed remotely, and its results are returned to the caller.

 Example
 ------------------